 The Importance of Therapeutic Quality

 Our experience has demonstrated that only the finest quality, pure gems yield the results that we’ve come to expect from gemstone energy medicine.
-At Gemisphere, we have dedicated ourselves to providing therapeutic gemstones of unparalleled purity and quality that can deliver these results.
+At Gemisphere, we have dedicated ourselves to providing therapeutic crystals and gemstones of unparalleled purity and quality that can deliver these results.

 Only the Best Will Do